 On January 1, 2007, Tony married Rev. Clare Watson Chance.
 Clare is the senior pastor of Avondale United Methodist Church in Jacksonville.
 They share four daughters.
-Tony is the proud father of two grown daughters: Devon, a fifth grade teacher in Germantown, Md.; and Lauren, who has completed her Master of Divinity Degree at Duke and is now serving Park HIll United Methodist Church in Denver.
+Tony is the proud father of two grown daughters: Devon, an elementary school teacher in Germantown, Md.; and Lauren, who has completed her Master of Divinity Degree at Duke and is now serving Park HIll United Methodist Church in Denver.
 Clare's daughters, Lela and Emily, have graduated from Florida Coastal School of Law, and Wake Forest University, respectively.
 Emily got her Master's in Accounting and works for Price Waterhouse Coopers in Charlotte.
-Lela has passed the Bar in Georgia and is working on a variety of projects in her new role as an attorney.
+Lela has passed the Bar in Georgia and is an Assistant District Attorney in Albany, Georgia.

-The Chances are also obnoxiously proud grandparents of Lincoln, who is seven; Miller, who is five; and Carter, who is five.
+The Chances are also obnoxiously proud grandparents of Lincoln, who is eight; Miller, who is six; and Carter, who is six.

 Tony and Clare and their two dogs live in the San Marco area of Jacksonville.